 Table 13.
-Number of Item Clusters and Stand-Alone Items Administered in Spring 2018
+Number of Field-Test Items Administered, Spring 2018

 Grade Band and Item Type СТ НІ MSSA NH OR UT wv WY Entire Bank

-Elementary School 135 24 69 58 26 91 14 153

-Cluster 78 13 40 34 20 56 6 86

-Stand-Alone 57 11 29 24 6 35 8 67

-Middle School 174 27 56 55 28 98 123 17 241
+Middle School 174 27 56 (5) 55 28 98 123 17 241

-Cluster 115 13 26 30 22 98 90 5 171
+Cluster 115 13 26 (3) 30 22 98 90 5 171

-Stand-Alone 59 14 30 25 6 33 12 70
+Stand-Alone 59 14 30 (2) 25 6 33 12 70

-High School 149 23 75 60 38 - 14 151
+High School 149 23 75 (12) 60 38 - 14 151

-Cluster 81 14 34 33 30 6 83
+Cluster 81 14 34 (5) 33 30 6 83

-Stand-Alone 68 9 41 27 8 8 68
+Stand-Alone 68 9 41 (7) 27 8 8 68

 Total 458 74 200 173 92 98 214 45 545

 For the states with a separate field-test segment (states with a legacy science test) and one of the states with an operational field test (Utah), fixed field-test forms were constructed (using a balanced incomplete design except for Utah) and spiraled across students.

 For the independent and operational field tests (except for Utah), including Rhode Island and Vermont, items were administered using a linear-on-the-fly (LOFT) test design.
 The difference between the test design for the independent field tests and operational field tests depended on the test blueprint.
-For the independent field tests, the only blueprint constraint imposed was that students received four standalone items and two cluster items for each of the three science disciplines, whereas a full blueprint was implemented for the states with an operational field test.
-The blueprint for the MSSA is discussed in Section 3.3.
+For the independent field tests, the only blueprint constraint imposed was that students received four stand-alone items and two cluster items for each of the three science disciplines, whereas a full blueprint was implemented for the states with an operational field test.
+The blueprint for the MSSA is discussed in Section 0, Test Design.

-For any given state, a minimum sample size of 1,500 students per item was targeted.
+There was a target of a minimum sample size of 1,500 students per item for any given state.
 Most items were administered in two or more states so that the item pools for all individual states were linked through common items.
-Table 14 through Table 16 present the number of item clusters and standalone items that were in common between the item pools of any two states.
+Table 14, Table 15, and Table 16 present the numbers of item clusters and stand-alone items that were in common between the item pools of any two states.
 The numbers below the diagonal represent the numbers for all the field-test items, and the numbers above the diagonal represent the number of common items at the time of the 2018 calibration.
 The shaded diagonal elements represent the number of items that were administered only in the given state (in parentheses, the number of unique items at the time of calibration).
 Table 14 presents the results for elementary school, Table 15 presents the results for middle school, and Table 16 presents the results for high school.
-The numbers at field testing are slightly different from the numbers at calibration for a variety of reasons, such as items being rejected during rubric validation, and versioning issues for some items in some states.
+The numbers at field-testing are slightly different from the numbers at calibration for a variety of reasons, such as items being rejected during rubric validation, and versioning issues for some items in some states.

 Table 14.
-Number of Common Elementary School Items Administered and Calibrated in Spring 2018
+Common Elementary School Field-Test Items Administered and Calibrated, Spring 2018